 It is estimated that dogs can see five times better in the dark than us humans.

 Researchers agree that all dog breeds roughly perceive the same spectrum of colors and have similar abilities to see in dark settings.
 However, anatomical differences, such as a longer snout or the position of the eyes, can cause a slight difference in how different dog breeds are able to see color and in the dark.

 For example, if a dog has eyes that are very close together and has a shorter snout, the overlap of the field of vision of the two eyes may be larger than, say, a dog with eyes that are farther apart and a long snout.
 This is known as binocular vision, and a larger overlap (if the eyes are closer together) would make for a keener sense of depth perception.

 Is Dog Vision Different From Human Vision?

 Dogs have another edge over human vision besides their ability to see better in the dark.
 Humans have a fovea in each eye, which is a small indentation in the retina of the eye that allows us to take in vivid detail.
-Dogs do not have fovea in their retinas, so while they may not be able to see details as well as us, this allows the dog’s eye to be much better at tracking motion.
-Ever wonder how your dog ALWAYS sees that squirrel dart up a tree from 50 feet away?
+Dogs do not have fovea in their retinas, so while they may not be able to see details as well as we can, this allows the dog’s eye to be much better at tracking motion.
+Do you ever wonder how your dog ALWAYS sees that squirrel dart up a tree from 50 feet away?
 It’s because a lack of fovea allows the eye to concentrate on motion and movement.

 In terms of 20/20 vision, dogs have 20/75 vision.
 This means that a visual detail that a dog can barely make out from 20 feet is a visual detail a human with 20/20 vision could easily see from 75 feet away.
 This doesn’t mean that your dog is blind, it just means that your dog sees details in a softer, blurrier focus than you do.